ZahraKhatibi/Cool-Compiler/README.md

 - Bison

 ## Getting Started
-### Prerequisites
-- Docker
-- Lukewarm (Bonus: A complete tutorial on how to get started with Docker and how to use Lukewarm in Persian.)

-## Usage
-For detailed information on each project within this compiler course, please refer to the respective README files in each folder.

 ### A Stack Machine written in COOL
 We've created a primitive stack machine in COOL.
 This machine operates with a single stack for storage and includes basic commands for programming.